-How to use the command 'apache2ctl' (with examples)
+How to Use the Command 'apache2ctl' (with Examples)

-Use case 1: Start the Apache daemon and throw a message if it is already running
+Use case 1: Start the Apache Daemon

 Code: